demisto/content/Packs/AristaSwitch/README.md

 In addition, you may wish to customize the [logging level](https://arista.my.site.com/AristaCommunity/s/article/understanding-logging-levels) and [logging format](https://www.arista.com/en/um-eos/eos-switch-administration-commands#xx1268462) of the audited events as described below.

 ### Configure Syslog forwarding
 Arista's switch supports forwarding the audited events to a remote Syslog server.
-This is done via the "_**logging host**_" command.
+This is done via the ***logging host*** command.

 Follow these steps to configure forwarding of event logs from an Arista switch to an XSIAM Syslog Broker VM via UDP:
 1. Connect to the switch CLI (Command Line Interface).